SF & Marin

 Acute pain has a sudden onset and can be related to an injury, an infection, or too much stress on sensitive tissues (like sleeping in a wonky position).
 Chronic pain can go on for years and is often related to underlying arthritis, degeneration, or chronic stress on sensitive structures (such as the TMJ).

 - muscle strain

 - Infections in the throat, mouth/teeth, or sinuses

 - poor posture

-Risk factors for neck pain include involvement in contact sports, a history of motor-vehicle accidents, a family history of arthritis, and chronic poor posture.
-Prevention of neck pain in the context of these activities often includes neck stretches, strengthening exercises, and sometimes neck bracing.
+Risk factors include involvement in contact sports, a history of motor-vehicle accidents, a family history of arthritis, and chronic poor posture.
+Prevention in the context of these activities often includes neck stretches, strengthening exercises, and sometimes neck bracing.

-The proper treatment for neck pain by and large depends on correctly identifying the cause of the pain and the structures involved.
+Proper treatment by and large depends on correctly identifying the cause of the pain and the structures involved.

-Pain related to a muscle strain, postural stress or tightness often responds well to massage, stretching, and myofascial release.
-Improving one’s posture, improving one’s ergonomics at work, and decreasing the amount of time spent looking down at a phone all help to reduce the amount of stress on the neck.
+Pain related to a muscle strain, postural stress or tightness often responds well to sports massage, stretching, and myofascial release.
+Improving one’s posture, improving one’s workplace ergonomics, and decreasing the amount of time spent looking down at a phone all help to reduce the amount of stress on the neck.

 Many causes of neck pain are not serious and can be treated with conservative care.
 However, neck pain and headaches can be caused by more sinister underlying conditions such as meningitis and arterial dissection.

 If your neck pain is uncommonly intense, associated with nausea, or started after an accident you should consult with a healthcare professional.
 Imaging may be necessary before alternative medical techniques can safely be administered.